dkassybayeva/neuropixels_preprocessing/README.md

    - At the moment, the preferred method is to use the kilosort .dat files exported from Trodes, as described above in Extracting Traces Using Trodes.
      To use the .dat files, set `USE_REC=False` at the top of spike_sort_pipeline.py.
-After that, the bare minimum to run sorting with Kilosort 4 is to set `RUN_SORTING = True` and then update the paths in the PATHS session, including the `if not USE_REC` block, where the probe number can be given.<br/><br/>
+After that, the bare minimum to run sorting with Kilosort 4 is to set `RUN_SORTING = True` and then update the paths in the PATHS section, including the `if not USE_REC` block, where the probe number can be given.<br/><br/>

      Other variables of interest are:
      - `AGGREGATE_SORTING = False`  Only used for `USE_REC=True`.
 At the moment should always be set to False because this causes very slow sorting.
-     - `FILTER_RAW_BEFORE_SORTING = True  # applies HPF and CMR`  Should be set to True.
-It just filters the raw data.
+     - `FILTER_RAW_BEFORE_SORTING = True`  Should be set to True.
+Simply filters the raw data.
      - `SAVE_PREPROCESSING = False`  Can be used as intermediate step to save the preprocessing, but the only processing used at the moment is the filtering, and that is very fast.
 Therefore, setting this  saves disk space and time.
      - `RUN_ANALYSIS = True`  This should be set to True in order to calculate the quality metrics needed for manual curation in Phy.
 	   <br/><br/>

 	- <b>The sorting output should be saved to an SSD drive, otherwise Phy will be very slow.</b>  The default output path is in the main .rec